fisterloegsovs/pop22/README.md

-# PoP 2022-23
+# Programmering og Problemløsning (PoP)

-A repository containing everything related to exercises, assignments and lectures in the 2022-23 edition of PoP @ DIKU.
+Teaching material related to assignments, exercises and some lectures for the course Programmering og Problemløsning (PoP).